-Find Local Produce, Artwork, & Crafts Every Sunday at the La Jolla Open Aire Farmer’s Market
+Find Local Produce, Art & Crafts Every Sunday at La Jolla Farmer’s Market

 A Little Background